 Therefore, to prepare for possibilities like these, it’s good to have more than one credit card.

 Pay debts with balance transfers

-A balance transfer is the act of moving debts from one credit card to another.
+A balance transfer is an act of moving debts from one credit card to another.
 By doing this, you can take advantage of lower interest rates to pay off your debts.
-As compared to personal loans, balance transfers have shorter period thus help you to pay off debts at a quicker rate.
+As compared to personal loans, balance transfers have a shorter period thus help you to pay off debts at a quicker rate.

 Unsure where to start?
-No worries, we compiled a list of banks with the best transfer plans: The Best Balance Transfer Plans in Malaysia
+No worries, we compiled a list of banks with the best transfer plans: The Best Balance Transfer Plans in Malaysia.

 Though having more than a card is mostly beneficial, but everything comes with a dark side – especially if we’re not careful!
 Therefore we’d also like to warn you about the potential dangers of owning multiple cards.

 Firstly, although your credit score won’t be hurt, card issuers might deny your future card applications because you’ve applied for numerous cards already.
 It’s because, for some card issuers, it’s an indication that you might face difficulty paying off your monthly payments.